The passive voice

 Use of the board

-The sample board below illustrates one to introduce the passive voice.
+The sample board below illustrates one way to introduce the passive voice.
 Start off by transforming the example active statement into its passive equivalent, eliciting as much as possible.
 After that, elicit some variations of that statement in different tenses.
 Finally, step through and explain the functional uses of the passive voice.

 The old switcheroo